 Athletic-type apparel is required.

-- Jeans, khakis, and pants with, or without buttons, metal zippers, metal rivets, belts, and belt loops, are not permitted on the fitness equipment.
+- Non-athletic type pants such as Jeans, khakis, etc. are not permitted on the fitness equipment.

 - Shorts must be long enough to cover the buttocks and groin when exercising or moving.